LukasRychtecky/inplaceng/README.md

 # InplaceNG

-InplaceNG is a next generation inplace editor.
+InplaceNG is a next generation of an inplace editor.